Ainara12/Pands-project/README.md

 ![](images/irisvirginica.jpg)

-To be able to confirm that this example is accurate, I have also attemptd to see how we can test the model and see what is the accuracy.
+To be able to confirm that this example is accurate, I have also added the option to test the model and see what is the accuracy.
 To do so I followed these steps to analyse the testing data we have split in the previous step:

 1. We use for this operation the functionality *knn.score* which shows a score between 0 and 1 that evaluates the accuracy of the data: